xKayniT/xkaynit.github.io/content/posts/404CTF_2024_echauffement.md

 2. **Analysis**

 The first step in the analysis consist in decompilate the binary file to understand how it works.
-We can do this with the decompiler of your choice, which for me it's Ghidra(https://ghidra-sre.org/).
+We can do this with the decompiler of your choice, which for me it's Ghidra ([ghidra website](https://ghidra-sre.org/)).
 The main function is composed with the following code :

     puts("Vous ne devinerez jamais le mot …");
     void buf;